Nathaniel M. Allen: Later years

-After the Civil War ended, Allen returned to Boston where he continued his old trade as a watchmaker.
+After the Civil War ended, Allen returned to Boston, where he continued his old trade as a watchmaker.
 Several years later, however, his eyesight began to fail, making it impossible to work as a watchmaker.
 He then moved in with his sisters in South Acton, where he lived for the rest of his life.
-Allen was awarded his medal of honor on 29 March 1899.
-36 years after the Battle of Gettysburg.
-Of the 1,527 Medals of Honor awarded for action in the Civil War, more than half were for capturing the flag of an enemy force or preventing one’s own flag from being captured.
-He died from nervous exhaustion and heart disease a year later on July 30, 1900, at age 60.
+Allen was awarded his Medal of Honor on 29 March 1899, 36 years after the Battle of Gettysburg.

+Allen died from nervous exhaustion and heart disease a year later, on July 30, 1900, at age 60.
 He was buried in Woodlawn Cemetery in Acton.